-This Post Employment Conduct Plan dated , (this "PECA"), together with the Release of All Claims and Potential Claims in Appendix C being entered into contemporaneous with this PECA, is entered into in consideration of the payments and other benefits ("Severance Benefit") to be made to me under the Leidos Holdings, Inc. Eligible Officer Severance Plan (the "Plan").
+This Post Employment Conduct Plan dated (this "PECA"), together with the Release of All Claims and Potential Claims in Appendix C being entered into contemporaneous with this PECA, is entered into in consideration of the payments and other benefits ("Severance Benefit") to be made to me under the Leidos Holdings, Inc. Eligible Officer Severance Plan (the "Plan").

-By signing below, I agree as follows:
+By signing below, I agree as follows

-- (1) Restrictions Following Termination of Employment. - (a) Covenant Not to Compete Without the express written consent of the Chief Executive Officer of the Company or his/her designee, during the [18/12/6]- month period following the termination of my employment ("Termination Date"), I will not, directly or indirectly, be employed by, or provided services to, a "Competitive Company", whether as an employee, advisor, director, officer, partner or consultant, or in any other position, function or role that, in any such case, (i) oversees, controls or affects the design, operation, research, manufacture, marketing, sale or distribution of "Competitive Products or Services" (as defined herein) of or by the Competitive Company, or (ii) would involve a substantial risk that the "Confidential or Proprietary Information" could be used to the disadvantage of the Company.
+- (1) Restrictions Following Termination of Employment. - (a) Covenant Not to Compete Without the express written consent of the Chief Executive Officer of the Company or his/her designee, during the [18/12/6]- month period following the termination of my employment ("Termination Date"), 1 will not, directly or indirectly, be employed by, or provided services to, a "Competitive Company", whether as an employee, advisor, director, officer, partner or consultant, or in any other position, function or role that, in any such case, (i) oversees, controls or affects the design, operation, research, manufacture, marketing, sale or distribution of "Competitive Products or Services" (as defined herein) of or by the Competitive Company, or (ii) would involve a substantial risk that the "Confidential or Proprietary Information" could be used to the disadvantage of the Company.

-Capitalized terms not defined in this PECA have the meaning given to them in the Plan, as applicable.
-For purposes of this PECA, the following terms have the meanings given below:

-- i.
-"Competitive Company" means those entities listed as principal competitors of the Company in the most recent 10k filed by the Company with the SEC immediately prior to the Termination Date. - ii.
-"Competitive Products or Services" means products or services that compete with, or are an alternative or potential alternative to, products sold or services provided by a subsidiary, business area, division or operating unit or business of the Company as of the Termination Date and at any time within the two-year period ending on the Termination Date; provided, that, (a) if I had direct responsibility for the business of, or function with respect to, a subsidiary, or for a business area, division or operating unit or business of the Company at any time within the two- year period ending on the Termination Date, Competitive Products or Services includes the products so sold or the services so provided during that two-year period by the subsidiary, business area, division or operating unit of the Company for which I had responsibility, and (b) if I did not have direct responsibility for the business of, or function with respect to, a subsidiary, or for a business area, division or operating unit or business of the Company at any time within the two-year period ending on the Termination Date, Competitive Products or Services includes the products so sold or the services so provided by a subsidiary, business area, division or operating unit of the Company for which
+- Capitalized terms not defined in this PECA have the meaning given to them in the Plan, as applicable.
+For purposes of this PECA, the following terms have the meanings given below: i.
+"Competitive Company" means those entities listed as principal competitors of the Company with the SEC limmediately prior to the Termination Date. ii.
+"Competitive Products or Services" means products or services that compete with, or are an alternative or potential alternative to, products sold or services provided by a subsidiary, business area, division or operating unit or business of the Company as of the Termination Date and at any time within the two-year period ending on the Termination Date, provided, that, (a) if I had direct responsibility for the business of, or function with respect to, a subsidiary, of or a business area, division or operating unit or business of the Company for which I had responsibility, and (b) if I did not have direct responsibility for the business or, or function with respect to, a subsidiary, or for a business area, division or operating unit or business area, di